 (d) no more than one such continuing education program may be conducted at the office of a client per calendar quarter.

-(8) A title insurer, agency or producer may acknowledge a wedding, birth or adoption of a child, or funeral of a client or members of the client's immediate family with flowers or gifts not to exceed $75.
+(8) A title insurer, agency title insurance producer or individual title insurance producer may acknowledge a wedding, birth or adoption of a child, or funeral of a client or members of the client's immediate family with flowers or gifts not to exceed $75.

 (9) Any other advertising, business entertainment, or method of competition must be requested in writing and approved in advance and in writing by the Commission.

 The commissioner will begin enforcing the provisions of this rule 45 days from the effective date of the rule.